CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-TL;DR Delivers a clean satin finish that community reviewers consistently describe as factory-fresh rather than dressed, with no windshield glare documented across 27,000+ reviews — UV protection is label-claimed from the brand's aerospace heritage but not backed by a disclosed absorber chemistry.
-Pump-spray format with a mild eye-and-skin irritation classification and a Prop 65 listing for trace processing byproducts.
+TL;DR Delivers a clean satin finish that community owners consistently describe as factory-fresh rather than dressed, with no windshield glare documented · UV protection is label-claimed from the brand's aerospace heritage but not backed by a disclosed absorber chemistry.
+Pump-spray format with mild eye-irritation and skin-irritation classifications and a Prop 65 listing for trace processing byproducts.

-WARNING signal word driven by eye irritation and mild skin irritation — standard for water-based silicone formulas.
+WARNING signal word driven by eye irritation and mild skin irritation · standard for water-based silicone formulas.
 No respiratory hazard codes; the formula is 85.5% water with no volatile solvents or petroleum distillates.
 Prop 65 listed for trace processing byproducts from manufacturing, not from active ingredients.
-Leave-on product that stays on interior surfaces — not drain-destined.
-No cyclic siloxanes (D4/D5) in the formula; the silicone is linear PDMS.
-Biodegradability not determined by the manufacturer's SDS.
+Leave-on product that stays on interior surfaces · not drain-destined.
+No cyclic siloxanes in the formula; the silicone is linear.
+Two surfactant ingredients carry aquatic toxicity flags; biodegradability is undetermined per the SDS.

-No. Community reviews consistently describe the finish as matte, satin, or factory-fresh — the opposite of the high-gloss products that create glare.
-Across 27,000+ Amazon reviews and detailing forum threads, no windshield glare complaints were found.
+No. Community reviews consistently describe the finish as matte, satin, or factory-fresh · the opposite of the high-gloss products that create glare.
+Across a large body of owner reviews and detailing forum threads, no windshield glare complaints were found.
 This is the product's primary competitive advantage over glossy alternatives.

 The brand's heritage is aerospace UV protection (aircraft canopies and gel-coat finishes since 1980), and the PDMS film does provide a physical barrier against UV exposure.
 However, no named UV absorber (benzotriazole, benzophenone, HALS) appears in the SDS.
 The UV protection mechanism is the silicone film itself, not a dedicated UV-absorbing chemistry.
 Community evidence broadly supports that treated surfaces resist fading better than untreated ones, but no independent lab data confirms the mechanism.